Carefully Designed Dentures with a Lifelike Look

-Dr. Hancock offers a variety of denture options:
+Dr. Hancock offers a range of dentures to meet his patients' needs:

-No-metal partials eradicate unsightly metal hooks for a more aesthetic smile.
+No-metal partials forego metal hooks for a more aesthetic smile.

 We can provide dentures immediately following tooth extraction that restore function and appearance while facilitating the healing process.
 They will be replaced with a permanent denture when the gums heal.